roseengineering/bluepps/README.md

 tethered to your laptop or desktop using USB?
 Maybe you are inside but do not have an outdoor GPS antenna.
-Maybe your operating location is not conductive to GPS reception but are unable move your GPS device far away enough.
+Maybe your operating location is not conductive to GPS reception but are unable move your GPS device far away because of USB.

-Why not connect your GPS to you computer using bluetooth BLE instead?
+Why not connect your GPS module to your computer over bluetooth BLE instead?
-This repo contains a BLE implementation of a GPS PPS device in Micropython.
+This repo does just this.
+It contains a BLE implementation of a GPS PPS device in Micropython.
 Specifically, the code is designed to be run on a ESP32 microcontroller with Micropython ESP-IDF v4.x firmware for BLE support.